docwire/docwire/doc/coding_guidelines.md

    The SDK evaluates the `SafetyPolicy::check_*` flag, pushes a diagnostic trace to the stateful `Audit` interface, and then delegates to the injected `ErrorPolicy`.

    * **Default `expected` ErrorPolicy:** returns `unexpected(program_logic)`.
-   * **Host exception ErrorPolicy:** throws a typed SDK exception at the public API boundary.
+   * **Host exception ErrorPolicy:** throws a typed SDK exception at the exact point of contract failure inside the domain API.
    * **`relaxed` SafetyPolicy:** the check is erased from the compiler's view via `if constexpr`.
 Pure Undefined Behavior (UB).

 3. **Low-Level Standard Mimics (Error return is impossible):**